 Ann is a Relax Kids Coach (Relax Kids Maidstone&Malling) and uses the Story Massage Programme within the Relax Kids ‘Feel’ element of the 7 steps to relaxation.
 She delivers weekly sessions across five primary schools per term and runs a community based after school club.
 She also works closely with her local Virtual Schools group supporting children in care and their foster parents via workshops in the holidays.
 Ann says it is now part of every session as it so versatile and inclusive.
 The children protest if it is not included!
 Ann finds it particularly rewarding to see adults relaxing and laughing in the sessions and she often uses this time to reflect on the need for self-care.

 “I love hearing feedback about the fun and creativity of the Story Massage Programme in the family home.
 One child gave her Granny a massage to calm her down because she was getting annoyed when she was on the phone to the doctor.
-Another family who have English as a second language have used Story Massage to help their Mum learn and practice English.”
+Another family who have English as a second language have used massage stories to help their Mum learn and practice English.”
 Kirsty Forsyth

 “My advice is to relax and enjoy the Story Massage Programme.
 If you are enjoying it then so will the babies and their parents.
 Story Massage is fun – so make your sessions fun whilst not forgetting to communicate the importance of positive touch and feelings.
 And look after the parents.
 A drink and a biscuit at the end of class is always appreciated and gives the chance for them to create develop support networks and friendships that are so important for a new parent.”
 Lisa Childs